5 min read

 Architecture language should not outrun the launch promise.

 It is fine to use "Thought Mesh" internally as a way to think about multi-human, multi-agent collaboration.
-Externally, the first product story should stay concrete:
+Externally, the first product story should stay concrete: a shared workspace being built so people and AI participants can work from the same context, with visible trust, durable artifacts, and bounded follow-through.

 Thought Mesh is one way the platform can grow over time.
 It should not become the headline before the buyer understands the workspace.